-These measures have been imposed in conjunction with increased restrictions on religious practice.
-According to the Uyghur Human Rights Project, 1,046 imams and other religious figures from XUAR have been detained in camps or imprisoned since 2014.
+The expansion of detention and labor facilities have been imposed in conjunction with increased restrictions on religious practice.
+According to the Uyghur Human Rights Project, at least 1,046 imams and other religious figures from XUAR have been detained in camps or imprisoned since 2014.
 Uyghurs in XUAR and around the world also face surveillance, including with the use of spies, which reinforces fear and social control by the Chinese government.
-Chinese authorities have engaged in the systematic destruction of Uyghur cultural heritage, demolishing or damaging thousands of mosques, shrines, cemeteries and pilgrimage sites, as well as several tangible and intangible Uyghur, Kazakh and Kyrgyz cultural items listed by the UN Educational, Scientific and Cultural Organization (UNESCO).
+Authorities have also engaged in the systematic destruction of Uyghur cultural heritage, demolishing or damaging thousands of mosques, shrines, cemeteries and pilgrimage sites, as well as several tangible and intangible Uyghur, Kazakh and Kyrgyz cultural items listed by the UN Educational, Scientific and Cultural Organization (UNESCO).